JamesClonk/go-todo/README.md

 ## Bugs
 Totally forgot about a tasks LastUpdated field.
 Currently it is set freely by POST and PUT requests.
 Doh!
 Need to fix this.
 Same goes for the Created field I guess.
 It should not be allowed for the client to modify this.

+There's probably also bugs in the unit test code.
+As anyone can see by looking for example at todo_test.go, there was a lot of ugly copy&pasting involved.
+Really need to do some refactoring once I get more comfortable in Go. ;-)

 ## License
 GPL v3, see LICENSE.TXT